Peruzal/xamarin-forms-guide/docs/views/list-view.md

 * **TextCell** - Displays text with an optional detail text.
 * **ImageCell** - Displays an image with text
 * **Custom Cell** - We can create custom cells when we need to customize the contents of each cell.

+## Functionality

+The list view supports the following actions :

+* Context actions
+* Pull to refresh
+* Selection

+## Data Source

+The list data is provided through the `ItemsSource` property.
+This can be any enumerable.
+If the items are objects, by default the list view uses the `ToString()` method when displaying the row.
+You can see data binding to choose which fields to display form the object.